Maksimilijan Vrhovac: Education

-Promoter of "Illyrian" language
+Promotion of "Illyrian" language

 In 1808, Vrhovac requested the Croatian Parliament to open his library to the public.
 In the 1810s, he worked on translating the Bible into the Kajkavian Croatian language.
 Other contributors in the program were Antun Vranić, Ivan Nepomuk Labaš, Ivan Gusić, Ivan Birling, Stjepan Korolija, and Tomaš Mikloušić.
 In 1810, he visited Vienna.
 During his stay, Jernej Kopitar requested that Vrhovac organize a collection of local songs, but this attempt was not successful.

-To promote the Ilyrian language, Vrhovac established a printing house and printed books on the Kajkavian and Štokavian dialects.
+To promote the Ilyrian language, Vrhovac established a printing house and printed books in the Kajkavian and Shtokavian dialects.

 Vrhovac continued to pursue his own perception of the language and people.
 After Napoleon captured the territory of Austria-Hungary, he issued a proclamation in 1813 to "natives across Sava" (prekosavskim domorocima), emphasizing that there were no more borders between Croats in Croatia, Dalmatia, and the Coastal region.
 After the defeat of Napoleon in Russia and the return of Austria-Hungary to its borders from 1806, the court in Vienna resented Vrhovac for his earlier behavior.
 Vrhovac was a distinguished opponent of the expansion of Hungarian influence to South Slavs.

-In 1814, Vrhovac's cannon Mahanović, following the instructions of Vrhovac, published a work titled Observationes circa croaticam ortho-graphiam without taking in consideration the position regarding čakavian being only a dialect of Croatian as presented by Jernej Kopitar.
+In 1814, Vrhovac's chaplain Marko Mahanović, following Vrhovac's instruction, published a work titled Observationes circa croaticam ortho-graphiam without taking in consideration Chakavian being only a dialect of Croatian as presented by Jernej Kopitar.
 Nevertheless, Mahanović did somewhat follow the idea of Kopitar to develop a unified orthography for all South Slavic languages.